By: Heather Huhman

 You might think that because you’re assisting financially – tuition payments, rent, food, or other expenses – that you have a say in the career path or courses your child chooses.
 But here’s why you should take a backseat at the start of this new semester:

-So, when the school year begins, resist the temptation to wiggle your way into your student’s decision-making process, and instead, allow them to think for themselves when it comes to their future.
+So, when the school year begins, resist temptation to wiggle your way into your student’s decision-making process.
+Instead, allow them to think for themselves when it comes to their future.

 Do you have any advice for other college parents for the beginning of the school year?
 How did you handle taking a back seat when your child went away to school?